telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

                      [ "[between]", "$min", "$max" ] ] ]
     ]);

-Focus on the type specifier for `"value"`:
+Note the type specifier for `"value"`:

     [ "and", "number",
       [ "[between]", "$min", "$max" ] ]

-That says the parameter must be a number, and it must be between `min` and `max`.
+The code requires that the parameter is a number and that it has to be between `min` and `max`.
 To refer to a previous argument, prefix the identifier with a `$` character.

-This works for arguments of `"between"` (and friends), `"assert"`, `"values"` and `"null"`.
+This approach works for arguments of `"between"` (and friends), `"assert"`, `"values"` and `"null"`.

 ### Arbitrary Assertions

-You can notice though that the above function is not quite correct because it does not check that `max` is actually greater than `min`.
-To do that, use `"assert"`:
+The above function is not quite correct because it does not check that `max` is actually greater than `min`.
+To do that, use `"assert"`, as demonstrated in the following example.

     defineFunction("my.position", function(min, max, value){
         return (value - min) / (max - min);